Sumitchongder/FRT_Final_Project/README.md

 # FRT_Final_Project
-This is my Final Project for Future Ready Talent Internship

-About The Project
+About The Project:

  This is a sample project created for the purpose of learning and demonstration of Microsoft Azure skills during the Future Ready Talent Program

 Therefore, this project is not intended for commercial deployment.